 Agios Pharmaceuticals use of Natural Language Processing for Clinical Safety

 At Agios, Linguamatics I2E has been used for 10 years.
 Stuart Murray (Director, Informatics) said that one reason I2E is used is speed: to get decision support as fast and as comprehensively as possible.
 “We’ve used I2E from very early exploratory research to discover targets for our pipeline through to pre-clinical development looking for safety signals, and now most recently for pharmacovigilance to understand what is going on in our clinical trials”.
 In clinical safety workflows, NLP is being used to mine AE reports, extract case data from call center records, and assist with initial coding of reported events and WHO drugs.
 A recent use case explored the risk of a rare (potentially life-threatening) adverse event, Differentiation Syndrome, in patients on trial of Agios’s IDH1-inhibitor AG120.
 I2E was used to extract key information from Serious Adverse Event (SAE) Report Forms.
-The extracted data was visualised as networks in Cytoscape and enabled clinicians to explore the patterns of symptoms between patients, and critically, identify those at risk.
+The extracted data was visualized as networks in Cytoscape and enabled clinicians to explore the patterns of symptoms between patients, and critically, identify those at risk.

 Digital Transformation for Safety

 Safety is assessed at all stages in the life history of a drug.
 The ultimate test comes only after the drug has been marketed and used in a clinical setting in many thousands of patients, across broader indications, and in combinations with other drugs.
-There will always be risks; but the more data that can be gathered, analysed, and transformed into actionable information, the greater the chance of lowering that risk.
+There will always be risks; but the more data that can be gathered, analyzed, and transformed into actionable information, the greater the chance of lowering that risk.

 If you’d like to know more about any of these safety use cases, or hear about the variety of ways to access the power of I2E’s NLP for safety assessment, please contact us.